 Zanvettori, assisted by a team of architects and art historians sharing his views, brought the castle back to its appearance at the time of the Malatesta.
 It was an enterprise into which Zanvettori poured an enormous amount of money, to the point that he had to sell his collection of ancient weapons to the Italian State.

 Details of the Castle: (left) ancient Roman stones one of which bears an inscription (in the courtyard); (centre) cannon slit with the initials IO(annis) SF(orza); (right) coats of arms of Alessandro Sforza (above) and Pandolfo II Malatesta (below)

 Eugène Viollet-le-Duc did not hesitate to add turrets, battlements and spires if he felt they would make medieval monuments more evocative.
-The final result is that one does not know whether to consider Carcassonne a medieval town or an example of Gothic Revival architecture.
+The final result is that one does not know whether he is watching a medieval monument or an example of Gothic Revival architecture.
 This applies to some extent to Gradara too, where some details or coats of arms are likely to have been added or excessively restored.

 (above) Ceiling with the heraldic symbols and monograms of Sigismondo Pandolfo Malatesta: (below) frescoes showing hunting children

 The Malatesta and the Sforza decorated an apartment inside the castle where according to tradition Lucrezia Borgia, daughter of Pope Alexander VI, lived for a while with Giovanni Sforza, her first husband.
 The frescoes and the nice views over the sea and the countryside apparently did not elicit feelings of love in the couple, because a few years later Giovanni was forced to admit he had not consummated the marriage.